markwragg/PowerShell-CurrencyConverter/README.md

 -------------------- | ---------------------------------------------------------------------------------------------------------
 Convert-Currency     | Converts a decimal value between two specified currencies.
 Format-Currency      | Formats a value as a string with the currency symbol for a specified country.
+Get-Currency         | Returns the list of supported currency codes along with their currency name and country code.
 Get-ExchangeRate     | Returns all exchange rates for a specified currency, or a specified exchange rate between two currencies.

 To perform a simple currency conversion, execute: